 On the iPhone XR, you'll find a single 12MP back camera (ƒ/1.8 aperture) with a digital zoom of 5x.
 The rear camera offers optical image stabilization, wide color capture for photos and Live Photos, Quad-LED True Tone flash with Slow Sync, Portrait mode with advanced bokeh, and Depth Control, Portrait Lighting with three effects (Natural, Studio, Contour), and Smart HDR for photos.

 The biggest negative: this handset was released in 2018 and could soon receive its retirement papers.

 - Beautifully designed

 - No dual camera on the back

 Beginning photographers (young and old) should consider this beautiful camera from 2018.

 The iPhone 11 Pro Max is the best iPhone you can currently buy as a smartphone photographer.
-The iPhone 11 Pro Max features a 6.5-inch (diagonal) all-screen OLED Multi‑Touch display with a triple camera wiht Ultra Wide, Wide, and Telephoto options.
+The iPhone 11 Pro Max features a 6.5-inch (diagonal) all-screen OLED Multi‑Touch display with a triple camera with Ultra Wide, Wide, and Telephoto options.
 There's also a 12MP TrueDepth front camera with a ƒ/2.2 aperture.
 Yes, the handset is expensive.
 Nonetheless, it should provide you with years of enjoyment.
 Happy snapping!

 Credits — The team that worked on this guide